-As a Massachusetts non-essential business, we are required to comply with Governor Baker's COVID-19 emergency order and stop in-person operations.
-However, while our office will be closed to staff and the public until at least April 7th, we are working remotely so you can still reach us via the contact form or by email at firstname.lastname@example.org.
+Our office staff are working remotely for the time being.
+You can still reach us via the contact form or by email at email@example.com.
 We look forward to being able to assist you from the office again soon.

 Frequently Asked Questions - ANLC